 I have been lucky enough to visit Angkor Wat many times.
-As I have visited so many times, I fully understand why Angkor Wat is worth visiting.
+As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 The Angkor Wat temple complexes magically rise out of the beautiful and lush jungles surrounding the temple structures.
 The beauty of the Angkor Wat temple complexes and how the temple structures were made ensure the Angkor Wat temple complexes are a significant cultural and historical site.